SantiCabrera19/notes-app/README.md

 ---

-**Note**: This application was built as a technical exercise for Ensolvers.
-It demonstrates modern full-stack development practices with React, Node.js, TypeScript, and PostgreSQL.
+**Note**: A personal notes application built with modern full-stack technologies.
+Perfect for organizing thoughts, ideas, and tasks with advanced tagging and search capabilities.